-- – Business problem/task decomposition (whitepaper, up to 5 pages)
+• – A business problem/task decomposition (whitepaper, up to 5 pages)

-- – Approach analysis for business problem/task to be tackled by data science methods (methodology, up to 3 pages)
+• – An approach analysis for a business problem/task to be tackled by data science methods (methodology, up to 3 pages)

-- – Data science technique selection based on business problem/task and available data (memo)
+• – A data science technique selection based on a business problem/task and available data (memo)

-- – Results decomposition (whitepaper, up to 3 pages)
+• – A results decomposition whitepaper, up to 3 pages

-- – Operationalization of results in business environment (guidelines; transferable to different industries)
+• – An operationalization of results in a business environment (guidelines; transferable to different industries)

-The material will be frequently revisited to ensure it covers actual needs/themes and to verify if can be used in various learning and professional pathways.
-This kind of approach encourages all groups of stakeholders included into process while is especially suitable for students (end users).
-Not only that this kind of platform enable different users to concentrate on their engagement focus (eg. data science, business impact) as long as it is a part of use-case, but also encourages a team work and explains how the result can be reached even with focus only on one specific expertise.
-Users can furthermore substitute data from learning case with their own data and go through the whole process, testing, on one side, how results can change and, on the other, manipulate the environment and analyze how slightly different approach is affecting their target values.
-Finally, with development of technologies, hardware and tools, this approach helps customers to invoke technological advancement into same business cases and study impact through platform as proactive Learning motivation environment (LME).
+The material will be frequently revisited to ensure that it covers the actual needs/themes and to verify that it can be used in various learning and professional pathways.
+This kind of approach encourages all groups of stakeholders included in the process, while it is especially suitable for students (end users).
+Not only is this kind of platform conducive to different users, allowing them to concentrate on their engagement focus (eg. data science, business impact), as long as it is a part of use-case, but also it encourages team work and explains how the result can be reached even with a focus only on one specific expertise.
+Users can, furthermore, substitute data from learning cases with their own data and go through the whole process, testing, on the one hand, how results can change and, on the other, manipulate the environment and analyze how a slightly different approach may affect their target values.
+Finally, with the development of technologies, hardware and tools, this approach helps customers to invoke technological advancement into the same business cases and to study its impact through a platform as proactive as the Learning Motivation Environment (LME).

 WP5 will produce the following deliverables: Educational material containing: a business problem/task decomposition; an approach analysis; a data selection